Click on a program for more information:

 - Serve nutritionally balanced meals which meet USDA minimum daily requirements.

 - Keep a daily attendance record of enrolled children.

 - Maintain menu record and meal attendance as mandated by program regulations

 The CACFP reimburses you for meals served to the children enrolled in your day care program.
 There is no cost to belong to this program.
 It is federally funded program administered by the Louisiana State Department of Education.

 Lafourche Parish Office of Community Action Emergency Services programs are designed to assist residents of Lafourche Parish by meeting their emergency needs through homeless prevention and community food and nutrition programs.
 All participants must have proper documentation and meet income guideline requirements.

 Lafourche Parish Council Office of Community Action is dedicated to improving the lives of Lafourche Parish low-income families.
 The agency is able to provide an array of services to help the families become economically stable with funding received from federal, state and local levels.
 According to the participant’s need the agency is allowed to pay a one-time payment for rent/mortgage, utility assistance, emergency lodging, food and medicine.
 Households must meet income guidelines for this program.

-The United States Department of Health and Human Services released the 2017 poverty guidelines.
-Below is the 125% of poverty guidelines to be utilized when determining eligibility for CSBG services.
+The United States Department of Health and Human Services released the 2020 poverty guidelines.

 LIHEAP (Low Income Home Energy Assistant Program)